 5 - Submit First Tuition Payment

 Please do not use the yellow "Apply Now" button at the top of the screen.

 To sign up to receive emails on MIT Regional Entrepreneurship Acceleration Program, fill in the following fields and hit submit.

 Boston is ranked the top city of the global innovation economy.
-Fiona Murray, Associate Dean of Innovation at MIT Sloan recently spoke with Comcast Newsmakers to discuss how Boston acquired this status, what it means & how she helps other regions boost their own economies.
+Fiona Murray, Associate Dean of Innovation at MIT Sloan, spoke with Comcast Newsmakers to discuss how Boston acquired this status, what it means, and how she helps other regions boost their own economies.